InblEric/Plant-Moisture-Reader/README.md

 I read a value from the moisture sensor every 5 minutes.
 (Based on the delay in the arduino code).

+I added a new file to allow graphing with python.
+Hopefully this will run automatically and host images to a server in the future, but for now it's a simple program that takes a file as a command line argument:
+$ python GraphData.py <moisture-data-file-name>

+It displays a graphical window plotting each data point (moisture on the vertical axis, time (in intervals of 5 minutes by default) on the horizontal axis).

 I've been graphing values on Google Sheets.
 The output file can be imported directly (just make sure you name it "*.txt") to a spreadsheet.
 Choose insert>graph and change the color of the timestamps to no color (otherwise it's impossible to read).